-Overdosing on antidepressants poses health hazards as well as endangers one’s life.
-Patients may overdose on antidepressants both intentionally and unintentionally.
-No matter the cause, it is important to be aware of how to manage antidepressants overdose and how to prevent it.
+Overdosing on antidepressants or any other drugs poses health hazards as well as dangers to one’s life.
+So, can you OD on antidepressants?
+In 2019, it was reported that around 5,175 people in the United States died due to antidepressant overdose.
+These numbers tripled since the year 2000.
+Furthermore, patients may overdose on antidepressants both intentionally and unintentionally.
+No matter what the cause is, it is important to be aware of how to manage antidepressant overdose and how to prevent it.

-- An increased number of teenagers and young adults choose to poison themselves with depression drugs due to feelings of distress or conflicts in a school or family.
+- An increased number of teenagers and young adults choose to intentionally poison themselves with depression medications due to feelings of distress or conflicts in a school or family.

-- There are also those who are under the false belief that if these drugs improve mood, taking a higher dose would make them happy.
+- Some are under the false belief that if these medications improve mood, taking a higher dose would make them happy.

-- Others feel that the medication takes too long to work and take more pills, trying to make them work faster.
-This happens to those who are not properly informed on how fast antidepressants work.
+- Others feel that the medication takes too long to work and use more pills, trying to make them work faster.
+This happens to those who are not properly informed on how fast antidepressant drugs work.

-What happens if one takes too many antidepressants depends on the case.
-However, there are common side effects, which vary in intensity from mild to severe.
-The symptoms depend on how many pills were ingested, how sensitive the individual is to that specific drug, and if the depression medication was mixed with other drugs.
-These symptoms are similar to those of antidepressants withdrawal.
+What happens when someone overdose on antidepressants depends on the case.
+As a side effect of the medication, antidepressant weight gain may appear.
+However, when it comes to intentional overdose, there are common side effects, which vary in intensity from mild to severe.
+In a study published in the Saudi Pharmaceutical Journal, the symptoms depend on how many pills were ingested, how sensitive the individual is to that specific drug, and if the depression medication was mixed with other drugs.
+These symptoms are similar to those of antidepressant drugs withdrawal.

 - Dilated pupils